 King George III - King George III still remained in power during this time.
-His name is synonymous in American History with tyrant and monarchy in charge during the American Revolutionary War.
+His name is synonymous in American History with the tyrant and monarchy in charge during the American Revolutionary War.
 He would lead England into an Agricultural Revolution and guide them through much of the Napoleonic Wars.
 He would be making the key decisions for English foreign policy.

 William Pitt - Pitt emerged onto the British scene during Napoleon's attempt at invading England.
-The invasion never took place as the British Navy smashed the French and Spanish quite easily and Napoleon was relegated to only the European continent.
+The invasion never took place as the British Navy smashed the French and Spanish quite easily, and Napoleon was relegated to only the European continent.
 Pitt was a master administrator who made many reforms to the English system of government and revived the Tory party.

 Lord Whitworth - Charles Whitworth was the British ambassador to France during this time.
 Napoleon threatened him directly and claimed that the British Navy was violating the Treaty of Amiens.
 Whitworth also communicated quite a bit with the United States Ambassador, Robert R. Livingston.

 King Charles IV - The passive Spanish king played a role in the purchase of Louisiana since he sold France the territory.
-After France sold it to the United States there was much uproar about the legality of the sale.
-With Spain's power at a low point in its illustrious history there was little that could be done.
+After France sold it to the United States, there was much uproar about the legality of the sale.
+With Spain's power at a low point in its illustrious history, there was little that could be done.
 He aided Napoleon with the Continental Blockade until the British decimated the French and Spanish Navy.

 Toussaint Louverture - Charismatic Leader of Santo-Domingo and fought the French General Leclerc.